top of page

 Rowan shook her head.
 "No. If I don't get back to warn mother she will not stand a chance."

-Andin looked at her with that frown of disapproval she knew so well from her little brother.
-"Don't you dare try to take them all on by yourself."
+Andin stared at her with a frown of disapproval, one she had seen often from her little brother.
+“Don’t you dare try to take them all on by yourself.”

 Rowan gave him a push toward the far side of the quarry where the high path began.
 "Don't worry, I know this land better than they do.
 They won't even see me coming."

-She watched for a moment as her brother hit his stride and began to run full tilt.
-He was tall and fit and would make good time.
+She watched for a moment as her brother hit his stride and began to run full out.
+He was tall and fit, and would make good time.

 Her bravado gone, Rowan swallowed and turned back the way she had come.
 She broke into a run and began to wend her way down toward their home.